top of page

 Mark Koenig

-Mark has been a member of the Addison Northwest School District since its consolidation in 2016.
+Mark is the chair of the Addison Northwest School District and has been a member of that board since ANWSD's consolidation in 2016.
 During that time, he has been part of the negotiations, superintendent evaluation, and finance committees.
-In addition, Mark is one of the employer commissioners on the statewide School Employee Healthcare Commission.
-Aside from his work with school districts, Mark has also been a member of the Vergennes City Council, as well as a part of the Citizen Review Board Exploratory Committee which drafted a report regarding community policing in Vergennes.
+In addition, Mark chairs the employer commissioners for the statewide School Employee Healthcare Commission and has worked with groups developing the school board governance standards as well as the proposed voting districts for new statewide school districts under Act 73.
+Aside from his work with school districts, Mark is also on the Vergennes City Council.
 Mark has worked as a teacher, property manager, lawyer, analyst, and medical researcher.
-Mark and his wife, Erin, were Peace Corps volunteers who worked as college instructors in the Kingdom of Tonga (in the South Pacific).
-They have one son, Chance, who attends Vergennes Union High School, as well as a dog (Cruze), cat (Hanuman), and snake (Pia).
-Mark spends any spare time he might stumble across renovating his 1870s home.
+He and his wife, Erin, were Peace Corps volunteers who served as college instructors in the Kingdom of Tonga (in the South Pacific).
+They have one son, Chance, who attends Vergennes Union High School, as well as a dog, a cat, and a snake.
+Mark spends any spare time he might stumble across fully renovating their 1870s home.

 Bennington